AI-Informed Entrepreneurship

 From the moment a startup idea is born, the road of the entrepreneur is not an easy one.
-Recent faculty research in the Tepper School of Business at Carnegie Mellon University mines fresh data that shows how founders respond to the challenges and opportunities they encounter along the way.
+Recent faculty research in the Tepper School of Business at Carnegie Mellon University examines fresh data that shows how founders respond to the challenges and opportunities they encounter along the way.

 Matthew Denes, assistant professor of finance, looks at the gig economy’s strengths as a testing ground for new entrepreneurs.
 Brandy Aven, associate professor of organizational theory, strategy, and entrepreneurship, dispels the myth of the lone entrepreneur.
 And D. Carrington Motley, assistant professor of entrepreneurship, explains how founders manage change and learn from failure.